N00rAhmed/Task-Manager/README.md

 For the database hosting I am using a free hosting service called CockroachDB which basically performs querys and creates tables similar to normal SQL syntax but in the command line.
 For the .NET Application, I have published it as a .exe file using a Nuget Package called Costura.Fody.

 <h3>Run Task Manager on Local System</h3>
 Fork this repo and copy the link in the your Forked repo and then open Visual Studio, click clone repository and paste the link.
-Also you will need to create a DB.cs file with your own connection by using cockroachDB to create the database and tables required.
+Also you will need to create a DB.cs file with your own connection string by using cockroachDB to create the database and tables required.

 <h3>Download Task Manager</h3>
 In order to download the Task Manager you can go to this link and download the exe: https://github.com/N00rAhmed/Task-Manager/releases/ <br />